emily-yu/SwiftyCoreData/README.md

 ## Installation with Cocoapods
-Installing SwiftyCoreData is sa simple as
+Installing SwiftyCoreData is as simple as
 ```
 pod 'SwiftyCoreData'
 ```